jonboydell/nman/README.md

-Node Version Manager for *NIX systems
+Lightweight NodeJS Version Manager for *NIX systems
 --

-Currently only tested on OSX.

-To use - source node-manager.sh

-Switching versions - nman-switch v<VERSION_NUMBER>
-Listing available versions - nman-list
-Listing installed versions - nman-installed
-Remove installed version - nman-remove v<VERSION_NUMBER>
+To use:
+`curl -O https://raw.githubusercontent.com/jonboydell/nman/master/node-manager.sh; source node-manager.sh;`

+Commands:
+nman-switch <VERSION_NUMBER> - Switches to a new version of NodeJS (Downloads and installs it, if necessary nman-remove <VERSION_NUMBER> - Permanently removes an installed version of NodeJS nman-list - List of all available versions nman-installed - List of all installed versions